 Treatment: A Holistic Approach

 Treating hormonal acne begins with a consistent and balanced skincare routine.
 While one may be able to treat the hormonal fluctuations themselves through medication or birth control, this can often lead to negative side effects or unwanted lifestyle changes.
+Similarly, beware of topical retinoids that are known to increase photosensitivity, causing an increased susceptibility to skin cancer, photo-aging, and sun damage.

 Instead, we recommend Exposed Skincare, which targets acne at a skin-deep level with ingredients chosen from science and nature combined.